Treatment for Aggressive, Noncontiguous Stage II/III/IV Adult NHL

 Evidence (CHOP with or without other therapies):

-- A trial of 380 patients younger than 60 years with diffuse large B-cell lymphoma and an age-adjusted International Prognostic Index (IPI) rating of 1 randomized treatment to ACVBP + rituximab (R-ACVBP) versus CHOP + rituximab.
-With a median follow-up of 44 months, 3-year OS favored R-ACVBP (92% vs. 84%; HR, 0.44; 95% CI, 0.28–0.81, P = .007).[Level of evidence: 1iiA] The significantly worse toxicities with R-ACVBP, the narrow target population (<60 y with either elevated LDH or stage III/IV disease, but not both), and the lack of a confirmatory trial may inhibit adoption of R-ACVBP as a new standard of care.
+- A trial of 380 patients younger than 60 years with DLBCL and an age-adjusted International Prognostic Index (IPI) rating of 1 randomized treatment to ACVBP + rituximab (R-ACVBP) + consolidation with methotrexate, ifosfamide, etoposide, and cytarabine versus CHOP + rituximab.
+With a median follow-up of 44 months, 3-year OS favored R-ACVBP (92% vs. 84%; hazard ratio, 0.44; 95% confidence interval (CI), 0.28–0.81, P = .007).[Level of evidence: 1iiA] The significantly worse toxicities with R-ACVBP, the narrow target population (<60 y with either elevated lactate dehydrogenase (LDH) or stage III/IV disease, but not both), and the lack of a confirmatory trial may inhibit adoption of R-ACVBP as a new standard of care.

 - Two other randomized trials of patients aged 70 years and older confirm the superiority of CHOP over other less toxic regimens in progression-free survival and OS.; [Level of evidence: 1iiA]